 Evil Redhead: A scheming female boss who tries to seduce Billy and is a Jerk Ass to Kate.
 She ends up being trapped in Spider Gremlin's web!
 Guess who saves her bacon...

 Genetic Memory: The Gremlins have an instinctive hatred of Gizmo.
-This seems to be passed down from George, Lenny, and Daffy (whom were born from Gizmo and helped Mohawk push him into an air vent) to the numerous gremlins that spawn from the aforementioned trio.
+This seems to be passed down from George, Lenny, and Daffy (who were born from Gizmo and helped Mohawk push him into an air vent) to the numerous gremlins that spawn from the aforementioned trio.
 How they know Gizmo by name is pretty much Rule of Funny.

 Or they can sense what they perceive to be weakness.

 Also, remember they did come out of him, so it's possible they share memories (which would also explain why Mohawk is so determined in his tormenting this time: he remembers that Gizmo killed him).
-Word of Dante says that Mohawk is effectively a reincarnation of Stripe.

 The Bat Gremlin flew towards the Fluttermans and attacked them.